COMPASS-DOE/data-workflows/synoptic/data_TEST/design_table_README.md

 `GW-Salinity-PTR-UP` (groundwater, salinity, Portage River, upland).
 The format is currently not enforced or consistent, however.

-The `valid_until` column is used when a sensor is reassigned, for example if a tree dies and we reassign its sapflux sensor to a new tree, and encodes the last valid date for a given design link.
-In this case the loggernet variable has _two_ entries (rows): the original assignment, with a `valid_until` entry, and the new assignment, with a blank `valid_until` entry.
+The `valid_through` column is used when a sensor is reassigned, for example if a tree dies and we reassign its sapflux sensor to a new tree, and encodes the last valid date for a given design link.
+In this case the loggernet variable has _two_ entries (rows): the original assignment, with a YYYY-MM-DD `valid_through` entry, and the new assignment, with a blank `valid_through` entry.